-Regarding course creation, New Zenler has a flexible course builder that supports features like quizzes, assignments, certificates, content dripping, prerequisites, and more.
+Regarding course creation, Kajabi has a flexible course builder that supports features like quizzes, assignments, certificates, content dripping, prerequisites, and more.

-Regarding cohort-based courses, New Zenler checks all the essential boxes as well.
+Regarding cohort-based courses, Kajabi checks all the essential boxes as well.

-New Zenler also lets you create course-specific communities, so you can have a private community area for each cohort.
+Kajabi has a powerful community builder.
+It lets you create circles and invite students from a specific cohort only, so you can have a private community area for each cohort.

 To group your students, you can use the tagging feature.
 This way, you can add tags to divide them into cohorts, which filters the emails, progress reports, and content they’ll receive from you.

-Finally, New Zenler has a free mobile app, so your students can join in on your lessons while on the go.
+Finally, Kajabi has a free mobile app, so your students can join in on your lessons while on the go.

-So, if you’re looking for a platform to host and deliver your cohort courses while taking care of the other aspects of running an online business, New Zenler will work well for you.
+So, if you’re looking for a platform to host and deliver your cohort courses while taking care of the other aspects of running an online business, Kajabi will work well for you.

 3. Mighty Networks